-(1) An unauthorized commitment made by an individual is considered a first infraction.

-(2) Upon receipt of a request for ratification from an organization, the cognizant Logistics Service Area Division manager at regions, Acquisition and Grants Group manager at the Technical Center, Program Director for Acquisition at the Aeronautical Center, or manager of Headquarters Contracting Group forwards a notice of infraction to the next level manager/supervisor above the supervisor/manager who signed the memorandum of facts.
-The notice advises the second level manager/supervisor that the action violates Federal law and FAA policy and guidance; reminds him/her of the proper procurement process; offers to provide written material or mini-training sessions (when possible) to orient the organization to the procurement process; requests every effort be made to avoid future violations; and, when appropriate, requests the widest possible distribution of the notice within the organization.

-d.
-Disciplinary Actions for Making Unauthorized Commitments.

-(1) Individuals who make unauthorized commitments, as well as their immediate supervisor are subject to possible disciplinary actions.
-The recommended levels of disciplinary penalties for staff, managers, and/or supervisors, for up to three infractions, are contained FAPM Letter 2635 and ER-4.1.

-(2) Any unauthorized commitment made by a non-manager/supervisor with the approval of his/her manager/supervisor is an infraction against the manager/supervisor and not the non-manager/supervisor.

-(3) The period of accumulation for the above-mentioned infractions by staff, managers, and/or supervisors is 5 years.
+- (1) An unauthorized commitment made by an individual is considered a first infraction. - (2) Upon receipt of a request for ratification from an organization, the cognizant division manager of the contracting office forwards a notice of infraction to the next level manager/supervisor above the supervisor/manager who signed the memorandum of facts.
+The notice advises the second level manager/supervisor that the action violates Federal law and FAA policy and guidance; reminds him or her of the proper procurement process; offers to provide written material or mini-training sessions (when possible) to orient the organization to the procurement process; requests every effort be made to avoid future violations; and, when appropriate, requests the widest possible distribution of the notice within the organization. - d.
+Disciplinary Actions for Making Unauthorized Commitments. - (1) Individuals who make unauthorized commitments, and their immediate supervisor are subject to possible disciplinary actions.
+The recommended levels of disciplinary penalties for staff, managers, and supervisors are contained FAPM Letter 2635 and ER-4.1. - (2) Any unauthorized commitment made by a non-manager/supervisor with the approval of his or her manager/supervisor is an infraction against the manager/supervisor and not the non-manager/supervisor. - (3) The period of accumulation for the above-mentioned infractions by staff, managers, and/or supervisors is five years. - e.

-e.
 Avoiding Ratification.